micmro/text2audio/README.md

 # text2audio

-Little helper tool to converts a word or sentence to an mp3 file via Google Translate (check their licence if they allow your use of their API).
+Little helper tool to convert a word or sentence to an mp3 file via Google Translate (check their licence if they allow your use of their API).

 ## Install